 Eric Sommer is a singer-songwriter.
 In the truest sense of the phrase.

-Eric Sommer has been described as one of the most explosive guitar pickers on the Americana Music scene today.
-To some, it might seem like he just appeared, but he has been bubbling under the radar for years.
+He is an explosive player; and one of the top guitar pickers on the Americana Music scene today.
+It might seem like he just appeared, but he has been bubbling under the radar for years.

-Yup, Eric Sommer is a singer, songwriter, and road poet and the very essence of that phrase.
+Yeah, Eric Sommer is a singer, songwriter, and road poet and the very essence of that phrase.
 And he’s a musical cyclone.
-So any bio for Eric Sommer is a real challenge: he’s been everywhere.
+So, the hard thing is this: any bio for Eric Sommer is a real challenge: he’s been everywhere.
 And played with everybody!

 Singer/songwriter Eric Sommer is an unbelievable intersection of improbable influences and experiences, channeled into an amazingly diverse catalog and a résumé that reads more like a musical adventure novel than a series of career bullet points.